New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What happens when an agent needs to cross its security boundary?

 The tool call is denied and logged.
 This is a signal that either the boundary needs updating (if the operation is legitimate) or the agent is misbehaving (if it is not).
-The policy update goes through version control and review, maintaining the integrity of the boundary.
+The policy update is made in the dashboard's policy builder and validated on save, maintaining the integrity of the boundary.

 FURTHER READING